WESTERN COVE HISTORY

 Vivonne Bay Lodge, Hanson Bay Cottages, Western KI Caravan park, etc.

 February 1: Soaking rain occurs over South Australia including KI and Adelaide.
+In January the Bureau of Meteorology released data identifying 2019 as

 Australia's hottest and driest year on record.
 Worldwide, 2019 was the world's second warmest year since records began, and 2010-2019 was the warmest decade.